vagabondHustler/subsearch/README.md

 ```

 #### Install dependencies
 <sup>Everything works to be ran from a venv, just have it active first time running main.py.
-If you dont want to enable/disable at a later time, just run configure.py with the venv active/deactivated and do menu option 3.
+If you dont want it enable/disable at a later time, just run configure.py with the venv active/deactivated and do menu option 3.
 "Show Terminal on search", and the python.exe/pythonw path will update, just sure to have the dependencies installed.<sup>
 ```
 pip install -r path/subscene-search/docs/requirements.txt
 ```